-We take the train from Union Depot in St. Paul, Minnesota west through North Dakota into Montana, stop in Glacier National Park, then continue the journey through Idaho into Washington, through Tacoma and into Seattle.
+We take the train from Union Depot in St. Paul, Minnesota west through North Dakota into Montana, stop in Glacier National Park for a three-day hike, then continue the journey through Idaho into Washington, through Tacoma, and into Seattle.

-On the train: We pass mountains, covered in trees, beneath a cyan sky, the sun shining over an old Cadillac driving on the road alongside us.
-We pass lakes and streams and rivers.
-The folk music we hear coming from the bar up the hill, guitars, banjos, mandolins, raucous voices for-a-moment quiet as the train rolls on.
+On the train: We pass mountains, covered in trees, beneath a cyan sky.
+The sun shining over an old Cadillac driving on the road alongside us.
+We pass lakes and running streams and rivers.
+The folk music we hear coming from the bar up the hill, guitars, banjos, mandolins, raucous voices for a moment quiets as the train rolls on.

-We arrive in East Glacier just before 7pm.
-Breathe fresh air, hold it in our lungs, stretch our legs, arms, sigh deep and regard the static world anew, the grass and flowers, the mountains in the distance.
+We arrive in East Glacier in the evening, breathe fresh air, hold it in our lungs, stretch our legs, arms, sigh deep and regard the static world anew, the grass and flowers, the mountains in the distance.

 We ride in a 2007 Ford Explorer from the town of East Glacier (where the train station is) to the village of St. Mary, where we’ll camp at a site, called The Heart of Glacier, before hiking out through the mountains in the morning.